CLRX/CLRX-mirror/doc/ClrxAsmAmdCl2.md

 Syntax: .pgmrsrc2 VALUE

-This pseudo-operation must be inside kernel configuration.
+This pseudo-operation must be inside any kernel configuration.
 Set PGMRSRC2 value.
 If dimensions is set then bits that controls dimension setup will be ignored.
 SCRATCH_EN bit will be ignored.